 New Liberal Arts master's programs at RISD

-Two dynamic new MA programs at Rhode Island School of Design challenge incoming students to make engaged interventions in the fields of Global Arts and Cultures and Nature–Culture–Sustainability Studies.
+Two dynamic MA programs at Rhode Island School of Design challenge incoming students to make engaged interventions in the fields of Global Arts and Cultures and Nature–Culture–Sustainability Studies.
 Emphasizing theoretical grounding, deep inquiry and self-directed research, these programs equip graduates to become hybrid thinkers who will bring critical perspectives to urgent issues in the humanities and social sciences.

 Global Arts and Cultures